 Chef's Notes and Tips

-- Stop Cooking at the Right Time: As soon as the rasam begins to puff up, turn off the heat.
-Allowing it to boil can change its aroma and flavor, detracting from the authentic taste of the dish.
+- Stop Cooking at the Right Time: Turn off the heat as soon as the rasam begins to froth.
+Allowing it to boil can change its aroma and flavor, detracting from the authentic taste.

 Nutrition Info